alibaba/BladeDISC/tensorflow_blade/README.md

 # TensorFlow-Blade
-TensorFlow-Blade is a optimization toolkit for TensorFlow model inference on multiple devices, like GPGPUs and CPUs.

-Inference optimization inside TensorFlow-Blade are done by **TensorRT** and **DISC** as optimization backends.

-Currently only **TensorRT** optimization engine has been released.
-Support for **DISC** is coming soon.
+Blade is an optimization toolkit that support multiple tools (aka, **TensorRT** and **DISC** for open sourced version) as backend.
+It facilitates users in using TensorRT as backend transparently, and provides automatic selection between TensorRT and DISC provided with specific workloads.
+The automatic selection logics will be opensourced soon.
+TensorFlow-Blade is Blade for TensorFlow frontends.

 ## build and use TensorFlow-Blade
+**NOTE: Currently only `python3` is supported.**

 [build and install TensorFlow-Blade](docs/build_from_source.md)

 [optimize BERT model with TensorFlow-Blade](docs/tutorials/tensorflow_blade_bert_inference.md)